Senior Leader Master’s Degree Apprenticeship

 - Independent end-point assessment leading to Chartered Manager status.

-Module information and structure for your start date:
+Module information and structure:

 Development of the required knowledge, skills and behaviours is through a combination of workplace training provided by the employer and off-the job training provided by UCEM.
 The MBA degree is delivered by fully supported online learning.
 In addition, further off-the-job training is provided through four face-to-face senior leadership masterclass sessions per year.